apache/metron/metron-stellar/stellar-common/README.md

 ### `IS_EMPTY`
   * Description: Returns true if string or collection is empty or null and false if otherwise.
   * Input:
-    * input - Object of string or collection type (for example, list)
+    * Object of string or collection type (for example, list)
   * Returns: True if the string or collection is empty or null and false if otherwise.

+### `IS_ENCODING`
+  * Description: Returns true if the passed string is encoded in one of the supported encodings and false if otherwise.
+  * Input:
+      * string - The string to test
+        * encoding - The name of the encoding as string.
+See [ `LIST_SUPPORTED_ENCODINGS`](#list_supported_encodings).
+  * Returns: True if the passed string is encoded in one of the supported encodings and false if otherwise.

 ### `IS_INTEGER`
   * Description: Determines whether or not an object is an integer.